 Diesel fuel is widely sold and used throughout the country, how can it be unsafe?

 Like any product that is widely used and sold, overexposure can cause significant health problems.
 Many of us occasionally come into contact with diesel fuel and its emissions when we use heavy power equipment or when we follow a large truck up a hill.
 However, workers in industries such as the railroad, construction and trucking often breathe in large amounts of diesel exhaust every day on the job.
 Studies show that occupational exposure to diesel fumes is the leading cause of toxic exposure.
 Diesel fumes contain carbon monoxide and certain carcinogens, which can cause cancer.
-Respirators can help slow negative effects of inhalation when properly used.
+Respirators can help slow the negative effects of inhalation when properly used.

 How is mesothelioma different from lung cancer?

-While both forms of cancer can be caused by exposure to asbestos, Mesothelioma is a rare form of cancer which affects the mesothelium, which is the cellular lining of major organs.
+While both forms of cancer can be caused by exposure to asbestos, Mesothelioma is a rare form of cancer that affects the mesothelium, which is the cellular lining of major organs.
 It shows up in the lungs, the heart, the area around the heart, and the linings of the abdominal cavity.
 While industrial, construction, and railroad workers were commonly exposed to asbestos, and thus the most likely to be diagnosed with mesothelioma, family members and people sharing a household with a worker who has been exposed to asbestos have also been diagnosed with mesothelioma.
-Symptoms include: shortness of breath, wheezing, coughing, chest pain, hoarseness, fatigue, weight loss, and coughing up blood.
+Symptoms include shortness of breath, wheezing, coughing, chest pain, hoarseness, fatigue, weight loss, and coughing up blood.
 Diagnosis can be difficult because it shares symptoms with many other disorders.
 Various tests can be used to diagnose mesothelioma, such as an X-ray, CT scan, and biopsy.

 I’m always reading about new things that cause cancer, how do we know that mesothelioma is caused by exposure to asbestos?